Now is the time to make a plan

 If you’d like more detail about the MARP process then see here.

-Warning: If you do not meet the repayments on your credit agreement, your account will go into arrears.
-This may affect your credit rating which may limit your ability to access credit in the future.
+Warning: If you do not meet the repayments on your loan, your account will go into arrears.
+This may affect your credit rating, which may limit your ability to access credit, a hire- purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.

 Warning for Mortgages: Your home is at risk if you do not keep up payments on a mortgage or any other loan secured on it.